 Connected care systems make patients more accountable for doctor compliance and treatment decisions.
 With CCM, patients can monitor their activity or health status in real-time and seek medical attention when needed.

 The software can accurately predict chronic disease risk using sophisticated algorithms and help guide clinical decision-making.
 Using CCM, clinicians can get a more holistic, real-time picture of a patient’s health, making more accurate recommendations for diagnosis and treatment.

-CCM systems allow collecting and processing data from wearable devices and detecting subtle abnormalities that could signal essential health problems.
+CCM systems allow the collecting and processing of data from wearable devices and the detection of subtle abnormalities that could signal fundamental health problems.
 Using this information, doctors can refine their treatment regimens.